The Patient Journey

 Once you are successfully matched to one of our studies, a member of our team will contact you to talk to you about the study in more detail and to also ask further questions about your medical history.
 A Participant Information Sheet will be sent to you if you are interested in taking part in the study.
 It is a booklet that explains what the study entails; for example: how many visits are needed and specific tests or assessments that will be completed as part of the study process.

 You will then be invited to our clinic for a Patient Information Visit (PIV), which usually lasts a couple of hours.
 Your PIV is a great opportunity to meet the doctors and the clinical staff running the studies who will be involved in your care if you decide you want to take part.
-You will be shown around our premises, and you will have the opportunity to ask the tram any questions you may have.
+You will be shown around our premises, and you will have the opportunity to ask the team any questions you may have.

 If you are not suitable for a study, this is because unfortunately sometimes not everybody is suitable and this will be due to a specific criteria required to be fulfilled to take part.
-Our main goal is to ensure our participants will be as safe as possible during the clinical study, and therefore, the strict criteria aims to ensure that your health and wellbeing is considered in all aspects.
+Our main goal is to ensure our participants are kept as safe as possible during the clinical study, and therefore, the strict criteria aims to ensure that your health and wellbeing is considered in all aspects.
 Just because you aren’t suitable for one of our studies, this doesn’t exclude you from other research in the future.
 If you are unable to take part at this time or the timing is not right for you, we’ll ask you if you consent to us keeping your information on our secure database so that we can contact you about any future trials you might be suitable for.

 Step 2a: Screening Visit - Informed Consent Form